 But you don't have to wander far from the city to experience the natural beauty of Ontario and enjoy outdoor adventures; every town and city has nearby parks and conservation areas where you can savour the great outdoors, one of the best-loved Ontario attractions.
 Check out my page on Ontario Gardens.

-Are you a culture vulture like me?
+Are you a culture vulture?
 What are the main Ontario attractions for art and entertainment lovers?
 Don't miss the biggies: the Royal Ontario Museum and the Art Gallery of Ontario in Toronto, the National Gallery of Art in Ottawa, and the McMichael Canadian Art Collection in the small town of Kleinburg.

 If you can, time your trip to coincide with the International Film Festival or the International Festival of Authors, depending on your interests.